KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an error condition prevents some attributes from being committed by a System.Printing.PrintSystemObject to the actual computer, printer, or device that the object represents.

-    throw [System.Printing.PrintCommitAttributesException]::New("an error condition prevents some attributes from being committed by a System.Printing.PrintSystemObject to the actual computer, printer, or device that the object represents.")
+    throw [System.Printing.PrintCommitAttributesException]::New('an error condition prevents some attributes from being committed by a System.Printing.PrintSystemObject to the actual computer, printer, or device that the object represents.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Printing.PrintCommitAttributesException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Printing.PrintCommitAttributesException.aspx)